lbagic/web.client.js/docs/guide/components.md

 ## SntToast

-A component that creates placeholders for toasts and notifications.
+A component for creating toast and notification placeholders.

 #### Properties: